zzzprojects/Eval-Expression.NET/docs2/pages/documentations/options.md

 ## UseCache
 Gets or sets if compiled delegate shoud be cached in the memory or not.

-> This configuration can be very useful to disable if you execute multiple expression only once, and you believe they will never be re-used.
+> This configuration can be very useful to disable if you execute multiple expressions only once, and you believe they will never be reused.

 ### Example
 ```csharp